antoinemouchet/CRYPTSTRING/README.md

 # 2021_INFOB318_CRYPTSTRING

 This repository contains the whole work for my individual project of BAC3 at UNamur.
+I was supervised by Jean-Noel Colin, teacher at UNamur and member of the InfoSec research team.

 ## Code